juliaguardiani/Storytelling_Data_Visualization_on_Exchange_Rates/README.md

 - We show how the euro-dollar rate changed during the 2007-2008's financial crisis.
 <img width="541" alt="Captura de Tela 2021-11-28 às 19 39 14" src="https://user-images.githubusercontent.com/27768375/143789096-393a91ee-248f-4185-ae68-42129224a8d1.png">

++ Note: At this point our extension begins.
+In the original guided project there is no analysis for the period of President Biden's government
 - We show comparatively how the euro-dollar rate changed under the last four US presidents (George W. Bush (2001-2009), Barack Obama (2009-2017), Donald Trump (2017-2020) and Joe Biden(2021)).
 We can use a line plot.
 See the code we use to prepare the dataset for this use:
 ~~~ python
 bush_obama_trump_biden = euro_to_dollar.copy(